arras-energy/gridlabd-old/docs/Tutorials/Using_EIA_RECS_data.md

 6. How to plot histograms of model properties

+7. Generating a GLM model from python code

 The principal source of data for this tutorial is the RECS 2015 Microdata \[2\].
 It contains the raw survey data from 2015.
 This microdata can be downloaded using the `eia_recs.py` module installed in